 LCB’s goal is for all parties to fulfill their responsibilities, act responsibly and for both landlords and tenants to benefit as a result.

 Landlords May Report To LCB:

 Blacklists are illegal.
 LCB does not maintain any blacklists.
 LCB collects and reports both positive and negative information, provides tenants free access to their records, and provides several dispute mechanisms.
-Reporting tenant information to other companies which are not a Reporting Agency and do not have the requisite consumer protections, is likely illegal and may create personal liability.
+Reporting tenant information to other companies which are not a Consumer Reporting Agency (CRA) and do not have the requisite consumer protections, is likely illegal and may create personal liability.

 LCB’s built in and automated processes protect landlords and tenants using the platform.

 The ability for housing providers to screen their applicants for rental history, credit and tenancy-worthiness and the practice of providing rental history to other landlords is recognized as an accepted and established practice throughout the industry.

 LCB is legally able to share records and landlords are entitled to view tenant records in connection with extending credit as landlords do, collecting a debt, or in connection with the tenant wanting to enter into or renew a tenancy agreement.
 When landlords certify that they are accessing tenant records from LCB for these limited permissible purposes and satisfies LCB’s requirements for credentialing, they do not need to get written consent from the tenant under US federal law, but may under some State laws.
 However, LCB requires landlords in every state to have obtained consent prior to receiving tenant records in order to confirm they have a permissible purpose.